Polling Places Review

-In accordance with the The Review of Polling Districts and Polling Places (Parliamentary Elections) Regulations 2006, Mid Sussex District Council is conducting a review of all polling districts and polling places in the District's Parliamentary Constituencies .
-Representations or comments are invited during the period 1st October – 29th November 2013.
+In accordance with the Review of Polling Districts and Polling Places (Parliamentary Elections) Regulations 2006 – we are conducting a review of all polling districts and polling places in the district’s parliamentary constituencies.

-A polling district is a division of an electoral area into a smaller part.
-They can be thought of as the building blocks from which different council wards and parliamentary constituencies are assembled.
-A polling district cannot be shared between two electoral areas, such as a parish.
+A polling district is a smaller part of an electoral area.
+They can be thought of as the building blocks from which different council wards and parliamentary constituencies are built from.
+A polling district cannot be shared between two electoral areas – such as a parish.

 A polling station is the room or building where polling takes place.